 Although the Daily Scrum seems to be a simple and straightforward event, I still encounter a lot of teams struggling with it.
-In this blog post I'll share my tips & tactics.
-You can use it as a checklist for you own Daily Scrum, and hopefully it helps you ensure the event to become (or stay) effective, fun and inspiring.
+In this blog post, I'll share my tips & tactics.
+You can use it as a checklist for your own Daily Scrum, and hopefully, it helps you ensure the event to become (or stay) effective, fun and inspiring.

 Purpose and Outcome

 The purpose of the Daily Scrum is to inspect and synchronize the team's progress towards the Sprint Goal, discuss if anything impedes the team and re-plan the team's work to achieve the Sprint Goal.

 The outcome of the Daily Scrum should be:

 - An updated Sprint Backlog